 The faculty of the Department of Pediatrics at Boston University School of Medicine are unified by an unflinching commitment to excellence, professionalism, service, and discovery.
 We believe that our success as a department is dependent upon exceptional achievement in each of our core missions of clinical care, research, and education.

 Overview of the Department of Pediatrics

-The Department of Pediatrics contains 109 full-time faculty including 11 faculty with a PhD.
-Of the total, 24% are associate or full professors, 64% are women, and 14% are underrepresented minorities.
+The Department of Pediatrics contains 88 full-time faculty, which includes 8 faculty with a PhD.
+Of the total, 35 percent are associate or full professors, 66 percent are women, and 14 percent are underrepresented minorities.

 The department’s clinical programs provide a full range of clinical services to an extraordinarily diverse patient population from within Boston as well as the greater New England region.
 The clinical services have a distinguished history of providing care to vulnerable patient populations.
 The integration of the department’s compelling social mission with a rigorous academic tradition creates an especially rich environment for patient care, training, and discovery.

 The department’s research programs foster a spirit of inquiry in the department’s clinical and educational programs, and bring new preventive, diagnostic, and treatment modalities to our patient population.
 The department has an outstanding record of recruiting talented young researchers, 12 of whom have received K and/or other career development awards.
 Over the past 10 years, the department has received over $25 million in research grants.
 These projects derive from a rich tradition of mentorship and critical thinking, and are fostered by a supportive and collegial environment that encourages faculty and trainees to work and learn collaboratively.
 In the current academic year, the department’s faculty and trainees secured approximately $5 million in research funds from governmental and private agencies.